 Actually, did you know that their name originates from the mining industry (Dutch State Mines)?
 That’s how it really started a century ago and I can tell you that I’ve grown up under their smoke 😉

 Hence, I know this company pretty well and I’m truly amazed by their successful transformation into Nutrition.
-It’s one of the reason why I regret so much not having any position in DSM.
+It’s one of the reasons why I regret so much not having any position in DSM.

 The stock price has really lifted up to levels that I simply find too expensive.

 Nevertheless, the company deserves a strong position among Europe’s best dividend aristocrats.
-It has increased their dividend for 27 years and I see no reason why it should stop anytime soon.
+It has increased its dividend for 28 years and I see no reason why it should stop anytime soon.